-Once we had gotten all set up and grabbed some snacks the first thing we did was headed down to the swimming hole.
+Once we had gotten all set up and grabbed some snacks, the first thing we did was head down to the swimming hole.
 They mark off a section of the lake with ropes to keep boats out of the way and provide lots of covered picnic areas with grills to sit down and relax at as well.
-After swimming, we explored the park a little bit, headed back to our campsites, started a fire and cooked our dinner.
-Our site included a fire ring with grill cover that could swing over as well as a stand alone charcoal grill.
-I cooked up some steaks, hot dogs, burgers and baked potatoes and everyone hung out by the fire before retiring to bed.
-Fantastic end to our first day.
+After swimming, we explored the park a little bit, headed back to our campsites, started a fire, and cooked our dinner.
+Our site included a fire ring with a grill cover that could swing over as well as a stand-alone charcoal grill.
+I cooked up some steaks, hot dogs, burgers, and baked potatoes, and everyone hung out by the fire before retiring to bed — a fantastic end to our first day.

-I originally anticipated renting a kayak to fish from, but the weather made that impractical with rules on wind speed, so we had to settle for fishing from shore.
-Since this trip, I invested in a Roof Rack for our Jeep, so in the future, I can get my kayak out to the lake.
+I initially anticipated renting a kayak to fish from, but the weather made that impractical with rules on wind speed, so we had to settle for fishing from shore.

 After fishing, we walked some of the trails around the park.
-The trails we attempted were excellent and provided some great views of the lake; however, they did show reminders of the fires that came through a few years ago as some sections of the trails are entirely lost/covered by the recovering woods.
-The trails can be steep and rocky but often open up to clearings and views that offer perfect spots for a picnic or a scenic view to capture on camera.
+The paths we attempted were excellent and provided some magnificent views of the lake; however, they did show reminders of the fires that came through a few years ago as some sections of the trails are entirely lost/covered by the recovering woods.
+The trails can be steep and rocky but often open to clearings and views that offer perfect spots for a picnic or a scenic view to capture on camera.

-There is still plenty of reminders of the fires from 2011 such as all the burned trees with black trunks, but the area seems to be starting to recover as other plants and animals move back in.
+There are still plenty of reminders of the fires from 2011 such as all the burned trees with black trunks, but the area is starting to recover as other plants and animals move back in.
 The deer were plentiful and always coming down from the hills to say hi to campers.

-Once back down from our hike we cooked up dinner and spent another night by the fire.
+Once back down from our hike, we cooked dinner and spent another night by the fire.
 Park was bustling, and the smell of all the campfires filled the air.

 Sunday morning was our first day of fall in Texas for many of us.
 We finally had some colder weather, and we hit the dew point, so everyone woke up thinking it had rained, but instead we were just welcomed by one of our first signs that fall was finally here.
 We enjoyed relaxing and hanging out and slowly packed up camp to head home.
-Always nice to end a peaceful weekend with a cup of coffee and some cool weather while we waited for the tent and gear to dry before packing away.
+It is always nice to end a peaceful weekend with a cup of coffee and some cool weather while we wait for the tent and gear to dry before packing away.

 We came in with no real plans other than a weekend of relaxation and Possum Kingdom delivered.
 We were a little saddened we couldn’t get the kayaks out, but such is life.
 I look forward to a future trip and hope to explore more of the lake by paddle and try my luck at fishing again.

-The park store offers snacks, drinks, firewood, kayak and canoe rentals and all the camping accessories one could need.
+The park store offers snacks, drinks, firewood, kayaking, canoe rentals, and all the camping accessories one could need.
 A word of warning though if there is any wind, they won’t rent out kayaks or canoes.
-While it can be disappointing to make the drive out there with hopes of renting a kayak to explore around on, I do understand they don’t want you getting blown across the lake and getting stuck; high wind does seem to be a fact of life this time of year at the park (fall).
+While it can be disappointing to make the drive out there with hopes of renting a kayak to explore around on, I do understand they don’t want you getting blown across the lake and getting stuck; the high wind does seem to be an unpleasant fact this time of year at the park (fall).

-Possum Kingdom State Park offers many different campsite options from Primitive sites a short hike from parking to sites with water, electric (30 amp and 120v service) and cabins.
+Possum Kingdom State Park offers many different campsite options from Primitive sites a short hike from parking to sites with water, electricity (30 amp and 120v service), and cabins.

-Campsites include picnic tables, fire rings, and primitive sites included a pole to hang anything that would attract wildlife.
+Campsites include picnic tables, fire rings, and primitive sites include a pole to hang anything that would attract wildlife.
 The critters are fast to eat garbage or food left behind, so secure it away or utilize the poles.

 Possum Kingdom SP includes a boat launch ramp and plenty of parking for trailers.
 There is a nominal launch fee for the boat ramp.

 There are lots of activities available at Possum Kingdom State Park.
-As mentioned earlier, there is a swimming hole, a canoe & kayak rental at the store and a boat ramp to launch your boat.
-There are hiking trails around the park however ever since the fire much of the trails aren’t as well marked as they used to be.
+As mentioned earlier, there is a swimming hole, a canoe & kayak rental at the store, and a boat ramp to launch your boat.
+There are hiking trails around the park; however, ever since the fire, many of the trails aren’t as well marked as they used to be.

 Possum Kingdom State Park Activities: